TheLawGenProject/Dev/README.md

 # Dev

-This is the Developer Respo.
-See details and rules within the Readme
+This is for members to add code that will be added to the main, but isn't quite ready.

+PR will not be accepted in this respo.